Last Updated on March 22, 2026 by Hannah Stephenson

 Is it safe to hike Kloof Corner by myself?

-Yes, this is a pretty popular route so you’ll see others around, and incidents here are rare.
-I would feel fine about going by myself, but if I was going for the sunset I would probably just head back down a little early to catch my Uber before it gets completely dark.
+Yes!
+This is a pretty popular route so you’ll see others around, and incidents here are rare.
+I would feel fine about going by myself!
+Just leave as soon as the sun dips so that you’ll be back down at the bottom before it gets completely dark.
+This is what most people do, so there will always be other travellers around.

 Is Kloof Corner the same as Kloof Corner Ridge Trail?